dtaliun/Multiple_testing_burden_HLA/README.md

 - `pipelines/typing` - Nextflow pipelines with correspinding configuration files used to run `HLA-HD` and `SpecHLA` typing tools.

+- `pipelines/gwas_simulation` - Nextflow pipelines and configuration files used to run HLA association analyses on simulated phenotypes (30,000 simulations in our case).

 ## 2. Citation

 You are free to re-use data and code in this repository.
 If you do so, please cite: TBA.